CDCgov/prime-data-input-api/README.md

 ## Getting Started

-Clone this repo.
+0. Clone this repo.

-Make sure you have NodeJS installed and accessible in the project directory.
+1. Make sure you have NodeJS installed and accessible in the project directory.

-1. Install dependencies
+2. Install dependencies

 > npm install

-Run the server: `node api.js`
+3. If you want to run the server locally and detect changes to the `openapi.yml` file

+> npm start

 Your API is now available at `localhost:4000`.

+If you make changes to the `openapi.yml` spec, the server will automatically restart.
+If you are accessing the data from a browser, you would need to refresh the page to see changes.

 ## Using the OAS document